sasidhara-kashyap0903/pybind11/README.rst

 extension modules by inferring type information using compile-time introspection.

-The main issue with Boost.Python—and the reason for creating such a similar project—is Boost.
+The main issue with Boost.
+Python—and the reason for creating such a similar project—is Boost.
 Boost is an enormously large and complex suite of utility libraries that works with almost every C++ compiler in existence.
 This compatibility has its cost: arcane template tricks and